Amy Yasbeck: Career

-Yasbeck also appeared once on the hit DCOS That's So Raven as the mother of one of the main characters, Chelsea.
+Yasbeck also appeared once on the hit DCOS That's So Raven as the mother of the character Chelsea.
 The episode originally aired on September 22, 2006.

 In late 2007, plans surfaced of a potential That's So Raven spin-off featuring Yasbeck and Anneliese van der Pol, who portrayed her daughter, with occasional appearances by Raven-Symoné.
-The show was scrapped due to van der Pol signing onto a new Broadway play, and Yasbeck wanting to take a break from acting to focus on her family.
+The show was scrapped due to van der Pol signing onto a Broadway play, and Yasbeck wanting to take a break from acting to focus on her family.

-She was a contestant on the syndicated version of Are You Smarter than a 5th Grader? in 2010.
+Yasbeck was a contestant on the syndicated version of Are You Smarter than a 5th Grader? in 2010.

+In 2016, Yasbeck was on a hiatus from acting to focus on her family, but expressed interest in returning later on.
+In 2025, she was cast in Jonathan Hammond's short film Fireflies in the Dusk.

 Personal life

 Yasbeck is the widow of actor John Ritter, with whom she had worked in several projects.
-She first met him at director Dennis Dugan's house during a read-through of their 1990 movie Problem Child.
+She first met him at director Dennis Dugan's house during a read-through of their film Problem Child.

-Yasbeck and Ritter also starred together in Problem Child 2 (1991) and guest-starred together in an episode of The Cosby Show which aired in 1991.
+Yasbeck and Ritter also starred together in Problem Child 2 (1991) and guest-starred together in an episode of The Cosby Show that aired in 1991.
 Ritter also guest-starred on Wings as Yasbeck's estranged husband in the season-seven episode "Love Overboard".
-The couple had a child together in 1998, and they married the following year on September 18, 1999, at the Murphy Theatre in Wilmington, Ohio.
+The couple welcomed a daughter on September 11, 1998 named Stella, who transitioned at the age of 18 and changed his name to Noah.
+They married the following year on September 18, 1999, at the Murphy Theatre in Wilmington, Ohio.

-On September 11, 2003, Ritter fell into a coma when rehearsing for 8 Simple Rules for Dating My Teenage Daughter.
+On September 11, 2003, Ritter experienced chest pain and extreme nausea while rehearsing for 8 Simple Rules for Dating My Teenage Daughter.
 He was taken to the hospital by paramedics.
 Initially, Ritter was thought to be suffering a heart attack.
 At 10:48 that night, Ritter died.
-The cause of death was actually an aortic dissection stemming from a previously undiagnosed congenital heart defect.
+The cause of death was later determined to be an aortic dissection stemming from a previously undiagnosed congenital heart defect.

 Yasbeck gave her blessing to the continuation of the sitcom, as 8 Simple Rules, where it was ultimately decided that Katey Sagal's character would assume the lead role as a widow.

 Yasbeck appeared on Larry King Live on June 16, 2008, to discuss heart disease.

-On the September 5, 1990, episode of The Tonight Show Starring Johnny Carson, she said that her "great-great-great uncle" Charles Webb Murphy was the owner of the Chicago Cubs during their championships of the early 1900s.
+On the September 5, 1990, episode of The Tonight Show Starring Johnny Carson, she said that her "great-great-great uncle" Charles Webb Murphy was the owner of the Chicago Cubs during their 1907 and 1908 championships.

 Wrongful death lawsuit

-After her husband John Ritter died, Yasbeck filed a $67 million wrongful death lawsuit against Providence Saint Joseph Medical Center and several doctors who treated him, alleging they misdiagnosed his condition and that contributed to his death.
+After John Ritter's death, Yasbeck filed a $67 million wrongful death lawsuit against Providence Saint Joseph Medical Center and several doctors who treated him, alleging they misdiagnosed his condition and contributed to his death.
 Several of the defendants settled out of court for a total of $14 million, including Providence St. Joseph, which settled for $9.4 million.
 On March 14, 2008, a jury split 9–3 in favor of the doctors, clearing the physicians of any wrongdoing.